kimar/kimar/README.md

 ### Hi there 👋

-I'm developing iOS (and macOS) apps since 2009 if you need help kicking of your Startup with a fresh mobile app, or need someone to help you maintain and update your existing one.
+I'm developing iOS (and macOS) apps since 2009 if you need help kicking-off your Startup with a fresh mobile app, or need someone to help you maintain and update your existing one.
 Feel free to [reach out to me](https://bearologics.com/contact).

 I'm a CTO-as-a-Service and Founder & CEO of [@Bearologics](https://github.com/Bearologics).